-- 1. To study the nature of peers as dimension of psychological stress among science students. - 2.
-To study the difference between male and female science students on peers as dimension of psychological stress.
+1. To study the nature of society as dimension of psychological stress among science students.

-- 3. To study the difference between rural and urban science students on peers as dimension of psychological stress. - 4.
-To study the difference among science students of different types of institutions on peers as dimension of psychological stress. - 5.
-To study the difference among science students of different types of boards on peers as dimension of psychological stress.
+- 2. To study the difference between male and female science students on society as dimension of psychological stress. - 3.
+To study the difference between rural and urban science students on society as dimension of psychological stress. - 4.
+To study the difference among science students of different types of institutions on society as dimension of psychological stress. - 5.
+To study the difference among science students of different types of boards on society as dimension of psychological stress.